Child's Play

 About the program

-During this program students will learn about what life was like for the Wentworth family and their servants at Vaucluse House in the 1860s.
+Students will learn what life was like for the Wentworth family and their servants at Vaucluse House in the 1860s.

-Working as history detectives, they will investigate the bedrooms, kitchen, drawing room, scullery, and kitchen garden for clues that help them understand how a grand mansion functioned in the 1860s.
+Working as ‘history detectives’, students will explore the bedrooms, kitchen, drawing room, scullery, and kitchen garden, uncovering clues as to how a grand estate operated.

-• doing the washing by hand in the service courtyard
+• do the washing by hand in the service courtyard

-• completing tasks in the kitchen – such as polishing cutlery, grinding spices and churning butter
+• complete tasks in the kitchen, such as polishing cutlery, grinding spices and churning butter

-• sampling children's clothes from the 1860s in the family nursery
+• see and discover children’s clothes from the 1860s in the family nursery.

-By the end of the program, your students will be able to explain how the Wentworth family lived and contrast that experience to how the servants lived.
+By the end of the program, students will be able to describe the daily life of the Wentworth family and contrast it with the experiences of the servants who worked for them.

-To cater for large groups, the program also includes a teacher-led component that includes:
+To accommodate larger groups, the program also features a teacher-led component, including:

 • a walk to the estate’s waterfall

-• opportunities to play 19th-century games, such as croquet, skittles, cup and ball, quoits, and hoop and stick.
+• the chance to play 19th-century games such as croquet, skittles, cup and ball, quoits, and hoop and stick.

 Vaucluse House